 A: Any American Veteran can apply for a Patriot PAWS service dog.
 This service is also available to other Americans with mobile disabilities.
 Once an application is accepted, an interview will be conducted and every attempt will be made to find a compatible match.

 A: All of the money needed to care for the dogs-in-training is donated.

 Q: HOW DO I APPLY FOR A SERVICE DOG?

-A: Go to the Service Dogs link in the top navigation bar and download the application form, follow the instructions to fill it out, and begin the process of regaining your independence!
+A: Go to the Service Dogs link in the top navigation bar and download the appropriate application form, follow the instructions to fill it out, and begin the process of regaining your independence!

 Q: MAY WE DONATE OUR FAMILY PET TO BE A SERVICE DOG?

 A: Most service dogs are initially selected from breeders, local animal shelters, rescue groups, and service dog puppy raisers.
 They are carefully evaluated prior to selection and only the best of the best become candidates, graduate, and are certified.
 The selection process at Patriot PAWS is extensive.
 Although generous, please do not try to donate your family pet to Patriot PAWS.